JOELKUNDU/MouldPredictor/index.md

 ## Usage
 ### Login and Register
 Whenever the user starts the application he has to enter his username and password on the login page.
-He has to input his username and password in the ir respective fields to login.
-The user can user the **Register** button on the login page to make a new account.
+He has to input his username and password in the  respective fields to login.
+The user can use the **Register** button on the login page to make a new account.

 ### Finding optimal machine parameters parameters
 To find the optimal machine parameter the user has to do the following steps.